10 Rome's best monuments

 And it is something that happens for generations because when you see the Trevi Fountain from the front you will be impressed by the contrast between the small size of the square in which it stands and the monumentality of the fountain itself.

-If you want to see it in all its splendour and avoid the crowds, I recommend you go at a time other than midday or at the end of the day as you are most likely to come across a crowd of tourists.
+If you want to see it in all its splendour and avoid the crowds, I recommend you go at a time other than midday or at the end of the day as you are likely to come across a crowd of tourists, or book a tour of fountains and squares in Rome.

-Don't forget to follow the tradition of tossing a coin in the water to bring your fortune back to Rome.
+Don't forget to follow the tradition of tossing a coin in the water for fortune to bring you back to Rome.

 5. The Pantheon of Agrippa